makecode-extensions/TM1637/README.md

 # Four Digit Display (TM1637)
 makecode Four Digit Display (TM1637) Package for microbit

-Four Digit Display is a Module with four 7-segment LED, it can show number.
-It has TM1650 chip inside, control with a I2C bus.
+LED Digit Display Module with 1-6 (normal four) 7-segment LED, it can show number.
+It has TM1637 chip inside, control with a 2-wire interface.

 Author: shaoziyang
 Date:   2018.Mar